tooltwist/juice.io/src/v2/guide/index.md

 order: 2
 ---

+## Executive Overview
+### Quick start
+The way you use Juice will depend on your role in operations or as a developer.
+Generally the overall process will go as follows:
+1. Developers will define config parameters required for their application.
+2. Operations will define environments and value of parameters supporting the application.
+3. JuiceConfig assists with defining the parameter values for each environment, and save the resulting configurations securely.
+4. When retrieving previous configs, JuiceConfig pulls config values from secure storage (local or AWS/ECS/Docker).

+#### Example Use Case
+There are 2 main usages for Juice:
+* The local storage allows for development on your personal machine.
+* Access to AWS, ECS and Docker allows deployment to these environments:
+    * low security CI or test server
+    * highly secure staging and production servers

+#### Add diagram here...

+### Config Manager
+  * juiceconfig.com
+     * non-secure values
+  * self hosted
+      * may contain secure values, if ...

+### Defining a Configuration
+  * dependancies
+  * internal versus external values
+  * Deployments

+### Saving your config
+  * flat files (JSON)
+  * AWS Secrets Manager
+  * Write your own plugin

+### Accessing configs from files
+  * NodeJS
+  * Java (not ready yet)
+  * Golang (not ready yet)

+### Updating legacy config files
+e.g. Tomcat / Spring

 ## Introduction
 ### What is Juice?
 Juice is a configuration tool for AWS that assists programmers and non-programmers alike by creating a simple and intuitive process that ensures projects are managed effectively at each stage of development and deployed correctly every time.
 This system promotes security, transparency and consistency above all.